jayangra/AzurePCI3.2/PaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 PaaS WebApp Overview.md

 - Outbound traffic control
   - If an outbound static IP address is required for the app service, ASEs provides an outbound traffic control solution compliant with PCI DSS 3.2

-In electing to forego ASEs, a PCI DSS 3.2 compliant solution would require more hands-on configuration by the customer.
+If electing to forego an App Service Environment, a PCI DSS 3.2 compliant solution will require more hands-on configuration by the customer.
 As payment processing works with sensitive data assets, engineering a solution without ASEs greatly increases the customer burden for maintaining the environment.
 ASE as a PaaS offering eases the burden of maintaining the environment and ensures assets are secured.

 ## Disclaimer